-- 5.24 When arranging for visitors to come in school, employees must ensure: - Their line manager, or the appropriate senior leader/Headteacher, is aware and gives approval.
-A member of the SLT will determine whether a DBS check is necessary depending on the nature of the visit. - The visit appears on the school bulletin (if/where required) - The visitor adheres to the school dress code and other relevant protocols. - The appropriate page of the visitors' book is completed with their name, the time of the visit, whom they are to meet - Come and collect the visitor at reception when they arrive - The visitors recieves the relevant swipe card - You return the visitor to the reception area when they leave; Visitors must not be allowed to find their own way in school, and should display their visitors badges at all times
+- 5.31.
+When arranging for visitors to come in school, employees must ensure: - their line manager, or the appropriate senior leader/Headteacher, is aware and gives approval.
+A member of the SLT will determine whether a DBS check is necessary depending on the nature of the visit. - the visit appears on the school bulletin (if/where required) - the visitor adheres to the school dress code and other relevant protocols - the appropriate visitors' registration is completed with their name, the time of the visit, whom they are to meet - come and collect the visitor at reception when they arrive and ensure supervision as required - the visitors recieves the relevant visitor's badge - you return the visitor to the reception area when they leave; Visitors must not be allowed to find their own way in school, and should display their visitors badges at all times